This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 - Mild sedative (calming)

 The awesome thing about many of the herbs is that 1 herb can do most of these things so you don’t need 20+ different herbs to handle your common issues.
-Sure some that are better at one thing then the others but the herb would still do the trick for what you need.
+Sure some are better at one thing than others but the herb would still do the trick for what you need.

 In the lists below, you will see 3-4 herbs I would recommend for each category and are also not extremely hard to find.
 Hopefully, this will make your desitions of what herbs to have on hand much easier.